Macavitycode/ubuntu-config/README.md

 ## Misc
 - Wallpaper from [here](https://wallpapercave.com/w/KY7lCZb)
 - Disable the 'Ctrl + Space' shortcut as it hinders games
-- Icon theme is set to the default Adwaita
+- Icon theme is set to the default yaru

 ## Screenshots